arshsisodiya/helios-mirror/README.md

 Fill up rest of the fields.
 Meaning of each field is discussed below:
 **0. Special Vars for features added by Arsh **

-- `LEECH_LOG` - Chat id of channel/group where leeched files will be uploaded, **NOTE:** only put 1 channel/group id, if you leave this empty bot will not send leeched files anywhere.
+- `LEECH_LOG` - Chat id of channel/group where leeched files will be uploaded, **NOTE:** only put 1 channel/group id starts with -100xxxxxxxxx, if you leave this empty bot will not send leeched files anywhere.
 - `MIRROR_LOGS` - Chat id of channels/groups where you want to store Mirror logs
-- `BOT_PM` - set it true if you want to send mirror links and leeched files in user's PM
+- `BOT_PM` - set it `True` if you want to send mirror links and leeched files in user's PM, Default is `False`.
-- `MEGAREST` - set it True if you want to use Megasdkrest
+- `MEGAREST` - set it `True` if you want to use Megasdkrest, Default is `False`.
 - `APPDRIVE_EMAIL` - Your Appdrive account email
 - `APPDRIVE_PASS` - Your Appdrive account password
+- `SOURCE_LINK` -  set it `True` if you want to get Source Link of Mirrored/Cloned file,  Default is `False`.
-**1. Required Fields**
+- *1. Required Fields**

 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather)
 - `GDRIVE_FOLDER_ID`: This is the Folder/TeamDrive ID of the Google Drive Folder to which you want to upload all the mirrors.